A Visit to the North Korea DMZ – Part 5

 I had not thought of my mistake until later…that I was at the North Korea DMZ…taking notes.
 It just did not cross my mind at all.

-I was just doing what I normally do and writing down interesting things that people tell me.
-As I was doing that, a North Korean soldier in uniform and a hat walked towards Kim and I. The soldier asked Kim where I am from.
+I was just doing what I normally do and writing down interesting things that people tell me… As I was doing that, a North Korea soldier in uniform and a hat walked towards Kim and I. The soldier asked Kim where I am from.
 Kim told him that I am from Canada.
-I realized at that moment what had probably brought on this question and I put my notepad in my back pocket.
+I realized at that moment what had probably brought on this question and I subtly slid my notepad into my back pocket.
 I could see the soldier looking at me and studying me.
 His eyes intimidated me as he looked me over and began asking Kim other questions.

-Essentially the soldier and I had a conversation but all of the words went through Kim to be translated in each direction.
+Essentially the soldier and I had a conversation but all of the words went through Kim to be translated in each direction as the soldier could not speak English and I could not speak Korean.

 I wanted to be warm and shook the hand of the soldier to semi-introduce myself.
 He squeezed my hand very hard in the shake to show me whatever he felt that might show me.
 I did not like his eyes at all, nor did I like his terrifying plastic smile when he spoke.
 I felt like I could see though his eyes to episodes of his life where he had pulled the fingernails off of men in order to make them talk about things they did not want to discuss.